Transgender flag: Lindsay design

-Andrew explained his motivation for creating the flag in 2017:

 Kaleidoscope

 In 2014, a new transgender flag known as the "Trans Kaleidoscope" was created by members of the Toronto Trans Alliance (TTA).
 It was raised at the first Transgender Day of Remembrance ceremony at Toronto City Hall on 20 November 2014.
-It was selected by TTA members for this occasion, via a vote, over Monica Helms' Transgender Pride flag and Michelle Lindsay's Trans Flag.
-This vote caused debate, which is the primary source of this flag's notability, as some scorned the choice for a relatively unknown flag.
+Controversially, TTA members voted for this flag rather than the Helms and Lindsay flags, which some felt did not represent them.
 The flag has not received significant usage since the event.
 The Trans Kaleidoscope is described on the TTA web site as representing "the range of gender identities across the spectrum", with the individual colours representing: